-Temperatures from mid-June into July will range from highs of 76-80 degrees Fahrenheit (24-27 degrees Celsius).
-Lows will range from 67 to 71 degrees Fahrenheit in the evening (19-22 degrees Celsius).
-We will experience the rainy season with up to 20 days of rain during the month with a high UV index but luckily relatively low humidity.
+Temperatures from end of May to mid June will range from highs of 76 to 80 degrees Fahrenheit.
+Lows will range from 57 to 65 degrees Fahrenheit in the evening.
+The rainy season begins in June so we will experience some rain several days.
 An umbrella is essential!